 Minimum Academic Performance

-The Graduate School requires that a student must have an aggregate grade point average (GPA) of at least 3.0 to obtain a graduate certificate or degree at the University of Cincinnati.
-The GPA used for this purpose should aggregate graduate-level coursework completed since the student’s matriculation into the particular degree program from which she or he seeks graduation, and only courses taken that are applicable to the degree/certificate count towards this GPA.
-Transfer graduate credits may also be accepted at the discretion of the degree program (and within Graduate School limits), and any transfer credit coming from courses taken at the University of Cincinnati will contribute to the GPA certified for graduation.
-Please note that programs establish minimum academic standards that may exceed the overall university standards provided in this handbook, so students need to be aware of their program requirements.
+The Graduate College requires that a student must have an aggregate grade point average (GPA) of at least 3.000 to obtain a graduate certificate or degree at the University of Cincinnati.
+The GPA used for this purpose should aggregate graduate-level coursework completed since the student’s matriculation into the particular degree program from which the student seeks graduation, and only courses taken that are applicable to the degree/certificate count towards this GPA.
+Transfer graduate credits may also be accepted at the discretion of the degree program (and within Graduate College limits), and any transfer credit coming from courses taken at the University of Cincinnati will contribute to the GPA certified for graduation.
+Please note that programs establish minimum academic standards that may exceed the overall university standards provided above, so students need to be aware of their program requirements.